Show Events at a Kiosk

 Use one of these ways to set up your TV Kiosk:

-• TV Display: Set up the TV up as a display for a laptop or small computer wired or wirelessly using a wireless HDMI.
+• TV Display: Set up the TV as a display for a laptop or small computer wired or wirelessly using a wireless HDMI.

 • Mini PC: Use a small computer that plugs into the HDMI port and is powered by USB.
 You won't have to have a dedicated iPad or computer for the TV, but you'll need a Bluetooth keyboard and mouse to navigate the computer, set up the initial wifi connection, etc.